ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Introduction

 Section \ref{sec:relatedwork} discusses related work.
-Section \ref{sec:bcnn} introduces BCNN, a network that models two sentences in parallel with shared weights, but without attention. \secref{abcnn} presents three different attention mechanisms and their realization in ABCNN, an architecture that is based on BCNN.
+Section \ref{sec:bcnn} introduces BCNN, a network that models two sentences in parallel with shared weights, but without attention. \secref{abcnn} presents three different attention mechanisms and their realization in ABCNNs, an architecture that is based on BCNNs.
 Section \ref{sec:experiments} evaluates the models on AS, PI and TE tasks and conducts visual analysis for our attention mechanism.
 Section \ref{sec:sum} summarizes the contributions of this work.